MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/campaigns.md

   - **URL path**
   - **Click verdict**

-For more advanced filtering, including multiple properties, you can click the **Advanced filter** button to build your query.
+For more advanced filtering, including filtering by multiple properties, you can click the **Advanced filter** button to build a query.
 The same campaign properties are available, but with the following enhancements:

 - You can click **Add a condition** to select multiple conditions.
 - You can choose the **And** or **Or** operator between conditions.
-- You can select the **Condition group** item at the very bottom of the conditions list to form compound conditions.
+- You can select the **Condition group** item at the bottom of the conditions list to form complex compound conditions.

 When you're finished, click the **Query** button.